FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 <img src="/images/ScreenShot_Webinterface.png" width="250">

 # Basic idea
-The basic idea is to setup a minimal http-Server on the NodeMCU that hosts a website, which can pull the current status of the power line and switch it through AJAX-calls.
-For redundancy and ease of use we add a status LED and a physical switch to control the box without an internet connection as well.
+The basic idea is to setup a minimal http-Server on a NodeMCU that hosts a website, which can pull the current status of the power outlet and switch it through AJAX-calls.
+For redundancy and ease of use we add a status LED and a physical switch to control the outlet without an internet connection as well.
-The NodeMCU Script will therefore listen for http-requests and switch the relay (through the transistor) on calls fro the web, as well as if the physical switch if flipped.
+The NodeMCU will listen for http-requests and switch the relay on calls from the web, as well as if the physical switch is flipped.

-# What you need:
+# Parts you need:
 * 1 [NodeMCU](http://www.ebay.de/itm/NodeMCU-V3-Lua-WIFI-IOT-Node-Entwicklung-ESP8266-micro-USB-32bit-Arduino-E06-/172109878470)
 * 1 [Relais](https://www.ebay.de/itm/5V-1-Channel-Optocouplers-Relay-Shield-for-Arduino-Optokoppler-Relais-CP0401D/281661623000?hash=item4194574ad8:g:2KoAAOSwFLBaayRF)
 * 1 [PnP Transistor](http://www.ebay.de/itm/50x-BC547B-Transistor-NPN-45V-100mA-TO92-von-CDIL/290341478860?hash=item4399b361cc:g:XiEAAOSwd4tT6v7u)